Cluyverth/LCD-Thermometer/README.md

 ---
 ## Tips
 ---
-    Use MikroC to code and compile the project, also install the software Proteus which you can simulate without the need to use the PICkit 3 or PIC K150.
+    Use MikroC to code and compile the project, also install the software Proteus.
+    With Proteus, you can simulate without the need to use the PICkit 3 or PIC K150.
 ---

 ## What you will need to do the project: